Kariaro/ScrapMechanicReader/README.md

 # ScrapMechanicReader
 This project contains a collection of readers that can parse files made by the game ScrapMechanic.
+The game uses `lz4` to compress most of the data.

 ### Info
 The focus of this project is to discover how the tile files are generated and provide an api to